-One of Power BI’s most valuable features is the ease of sharing the reports and dashboards you create.
-Understanding the best way to do that can be more complicated – especially if you only want to provide access to a specific user group, or you only want to share a portion of report data.
+Power BI Security is one of the most valuable features.
+Understanding the best way to do this can be more complicated – especially if you only want to provide access to a specific user group, or you only want to share a portion of report data.

 For example, a report creator may want to share a report containing sensitive financial data with the finance team and executive leadership only.
 An HR specialist might want to share an HR report that includes detailed salary information with the HR team only.
 In these cases, access to reports and dashboards should only be made available to specific groups or individuals.
 On the other hand, a report that shows company sales data could be of great use to sales managers and individual salespeople, but perhaps the data should be secured to show only the sales data for the regions or accounts that pertain to the individual viewing the report.
 Finally, it might be useful to share analysis with partners or suppliers that are not part of the organization.
 Each of these cases requires a different approach to ensure the right access is being provided to consumers of the Power BI artifacts.